Purp1eW0lf/Blue-Team-Notes/Examples Of Lateral movement.md

-# Examples of Lateral movemement
+# Examples of Lateral Movement

 ## Preamble